 The decision to go back to rehab––and when––can be a difficult one and should not be taken lightly.
 It is important to consider your needs for treatment just as you did when you first attend rehab and to ask yourself what you believe going back to a rehab program could do to help you in your recovery.

-- Threat of relapse: This is perhaps the number one reason why many individuals choose to return to rehab.
-According to the NIDA, relapse among substance abusers is common, even later in one’s treatment, and while this does not mean that treatment has failed, it can mean that a person could use a refresher course.
+- The threat of relapse: This is perhaps the number one reason why many individuals choose to return to rehab.
+Relapse among substance abusers is common, even later in one’s treatment, and while this does not mean that treatment has failed, it can mean that a person could use a refresher course.
 There are a million reasons why a person might relapse or experience the threat of a relapse, and seeking treatment is a good way to find out what the reasons are.

 - Changes in life: When an individual has a life change (like a change of job, moving, etc.), it can be extremely stressful.
 You may want to return to your old regimen of therapy or another option in order to help you through this difficult time.